View all technologies

 Another anonymity-preserving cryptocurrency, Zcash, is operated under a foundation of the same name.
 It is branded as a mission-based, privacy-centric cryptocurrency that enables users “to protect their privacy on their own terms”, regarding privacy as essential to human dignity and to the healthy functioning of civil society.

 Fish vendor in Indonesia.
-Women are most of the unbanked, and financial technologies can provide tools to address this gap.
+Women are the most underbanked sector, and financial technologies can provide tools to address this gap.
 Photo credit: Afandi Djauhari/NetHope.

 Back to top